Resident Evil – Code: Veronica: Development

 Code: Veronica's story, setting, and artistic design strayed away from the series standard.
 While previous games are set in the United States and have a corresponding American feel to them, Code: Veronica is set in the Southern Ocean and Antarctica and carries a European gothic horror inspired design.
 This is made clear in the environments which feature gothic architecture and art in addition to central European carvings and German-style weaponry.
 In addition, the gothic feel is emphasized through the story.
 The horror in Code: Veronica is driven by this story which follows a crazed man and the fate of his noble bloodline.
 The story is told partly through a lullaby, and this method of storytelling is intended to bring out European operatic undertones.
 This contrasts to previous games in the series which were driven by the panic elements from American horror films, such as monsters and zombies.
 With regards to managing the art staff, Mikami split them up depending on their interests.
-Those interested in guns worked solely on gun designs while those interested in environments were sent to photograph houses and castles for research.
+Those interested in guns worked solely on gun designs while those interested in environments researched photographs of houses and castles.

 During in-game cutscenes, the polygon count is increased to nearly 2,500 polygons, especially on character faces.
 Capcom added detail to the zombie enemies unprecedented in the series, such as making their jaws move and eyes twitch.
 Claire was given a tougher appearance in Code: Veronica than in Resident Evil 2, the reason being her experiences in Resident Evil 2 built her toughness and confidence to handle any situation.
 This characterization is emphasized by her ability to dual wield sub-machine guns, and also by the opening cinematic which features her in a John Woo-inspired action scene.
 Mikami described Code: Veronica as 50 to 60% of his perfect vision for Resident Evil in February 2001, and he cited that future Resident Evil projects may make up the other half.